 Many communities in Asia have toiled hard for generations simply to survive.
 Some men and women haven’t had the privilege of pursuing an education themselves, and they are helpless to give one to their children.

-Bridge of Hope gives more than 75,000 needy children a daily meal and regular medical checkups for their physical health and development.
-The program helps the children with their education so they can one day get a good job and afford sufficient food, decent clothing, medical supplies and other necessities of life for themselves and for their families.
+Bridge of Hope child sponsorship gives more than 70,000 needy children a daily meal and regular medical checkups for their physical health and development.
+The programme helps the children with their education so they can one day get a good job and afford sufficient food, decent clothing, medical supplies and other necessities of life for themselves and for their families.
 Beyond this, Bridge of Hope provides the children with opportunities to pursue and even excel in their God-given skills and interests.
 When you sponsor a child you bring hope to a family and help break the cycle of poverty.

 Bridge of Hope staff members are the hands and feet of Christ to the students and their families, serving them with genuine love, compassion and respect.
 They maintain relationships with the parents and children and offer them counsel, encouragement and, ultimately, give them hope.